 Graceful Shutdown

-Graceful shutdown is supported with all four embedded web servers (Jetty, Reactor Netty, Tomcat, and Undertow) and with both reactive and servlet-based web applications.
+Graceful shutdown is enabled by default with all four embedded web servers (Jetty, Reactor Netty, Tomcat, and Undertow) and with both reactive and servlet-based web applications.
 It occurs as part of closing the application context and is performed in the earliest phase of stopping SmartLifecycle beans.
 This stop processing uses a timeout which provides a grace period during which existing requests will be allowed to complete but no new requests will be permitted.
-The exact way in which new requests are not permitted varies depending on the web server that is being used.
-Jetty, Reactor Netty, and Tomcat will stop accepting requests at the network layer.
-Undertow will accept requests but respond immediately with a service unavailable (503) response.

 To configure the timeout period, configure the spring.lifecycle.timeout-per-shutdown-phase property, as shown in the following example: